 I am no longer able to participate.
 Can I get a refund?

-Unfortunately, The Assaults is unable to offer refunds.
-You may be able to transfer your registration to another rider for an agreed-upon amount, plus the $30 transfer fee.
+The Assaults is unable to offer refunds OR deferments to the following year.
+You may be able to transfer your registration to another rider for an amount agreed-upon privately between riders, plus a $30 transfer fee.

 BikeReg, who hosts the event registration offers a third party ride insurance through Allianz that can be added to your event purchase on your own accord.
-If you purchased this and would like to make a claim please head to https://www.eventregistrationprotection.com/ to make a claim.
+If you purchased this and would like to make a claim please head to https://www.